pneyrinck/corecontrol/README.md

 ###### Core Control Modules

 Core Control "modules" are things that can control other modules or be controlled by other modules.
-A module is represented using JSON which is a standard way to repersent structured data.
+A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" value that indicates the kind of module it is.
 Example types are "model", "surface", "osc", and "midi."
 The first two types, "model" and "surface" are the core types that let you build incredibly powerful, scalable systems.
 The second two, "osc" and "midi" provide support for OSC and MIDI messaging.

 ###### The OSC Module